 - 8. Stopover at the Dreiländereck, Three-Country Border, Aachen

-- 9. Enjoy Sightseeing at Ponttor
+- 9. Learn about the city’s fortified history at Ponttor

 - 10. Tour the Aachen Ludwig Forum for International Art